 The Lookout Point loop can be completed in either direction though we prefer starting on the Lookout Point Trail (the climbs going this direction are less steep).
-The hike starts off along a small creek and then almost immediately takes you up a steep hill (fortunately the climb is of relatively short duration and once you reach the ridge above the terrain is fairly flat for some time).
-The correct trail through this area isn’t always clear due to NUMEROUS game trails left by the many 4-legged critters traveling to the creek for water, so be very watchful so as not to lose the trail.
-The signage on the trail is decent but (even with previous knowledge of the trail) on this trek we ended up following a well-worn buffalo path instead of the actual trail.
-Luckily, we recognized our error early on and were able to quickly correct it.
+The hike starts off along a small creek and then almost immediately takes you up a steep hill (fortunately the climb is of relatively short duration and once you reach the ridge above, the terrain is fairly flat for some time).
+The correct route through this area isn’t always clear due to NUMEROUS game trails left by the many four-legged critters traveling to the creek for water, so be very watchful so as not to lose the path.
+The signage on the trail is decent but (even with previous experience) we’ve ended up following well-worn buffalo paths instead of the actual trail.
+Luckily, we were able to recognize our error early on and quickly correct it.

-The entire loop can be completed in about 3 hours (dependent on your skill level, speed, and how many sightseeing breaks you choose to take).
-The trail is relatively easy with only short, moderate-difficulty climbs and is around 5 miles in distance for the entire loop.
-This area is also lower in altitude than many areas in the Hills and may be easier for the “Lowlanders” to handle.
-In the summer, be prepared for unrelenting heat and little shade on the prairie section (though the ever-present prairie wind will offer some respite).
+This entire loop can be completed in about three hours (dependent on your skill level, speed, and how many sightseeing breaks you choose to take).
+The trail is relatively easy with only short, moderate-difficulty climbs and is around five miles in distance for the entire loop.
+This area is also lower in altitude than many areas in the Hills and may be easier for the “Lowlanders” to handle. 😉 In the summer, be prepared for unrelenting heat and little shade on the prairie section (though the ever-present prairie wind will offer some respite).

 So, when visiting Wind Cave, don’t let the amazing sights below ground deter you from enjoying the numerous opportunities available above ground as well!